pmd/pmd/docs/pages/pmd/userdocs/suppressing_warnings.md

     }

-## NOPMD
+## NOPMD comment

-Alternatively, you can tell PMD to ignore a specific line by using the "NOPMD" marker, like this:
+Alternatively, you can tell PMD to ignore a specific line by using the "NOPMD" marker in a comment, like this:

     public class Bar {
         // 'bar' is accessed by a native method, so we want to suppress warnings for it private int bar; //NOPMD
     }

-You can use whatever text string you want to suppress warnings, for example, here's how to use TURN\_OFF\_WARNINGS as the suppressor:
+You can use whatever text string you want to suppress warnings, by using the `-suppressmarker` CLI option.
+For example, here's how to use `TURN_OFF_WARNINGS` as the suppressor:

     $ cat Foo.java
     public class Foo {